-It is important to remember that there is no single right answer, but rather, a range of solutions that are affected by the trade-offs that you make as you incorporate user feedback and other best practices in design.
-The way that you prioritize your criteria will impact your design.
-For example, if you want to make a honey press that can extract 100 kg of honey per hour without damaging the combs, that would be very different from a machine that cost less that TSh 100,000.
-This section will help you think through certain important characteristics of your prototype that will help convert it into a viable product.
+Now that you have selected your approach, there are a number of design criteria such as affordability, usability and sustainability that you could incorporate into your design to make it better.
+It is important to remember that there is no single right answer, but rather, a range of solutions that are affected by the trade-offs that you make as you include these considerations and other best practices into your design.
+The way that you prioritize your criteria will impact your design solution.
+For example, if you want to make a honey press that can extract 100 kg of honey per hour without damaging the combs, that would be very different from a machine that cost less that USh 100,000.
+This section will help you think through some important characteristics of your prototype.